Ashley Bryan in Song

 The mission of The Eric Carle Museum of Picture Book Art, a non-profit organization in Amherst, MA, is to inspire a love of art and reading through picture books.
 A leading advocate in its field, The Carle collects, preserves, presents, and celebrates picture books and picture-book illustrations from around the world.
 In addition to underscoring the cultural, historical, and artistic significance of picture books and their art form, The Carle offers educational programs that provide a foundation for arts integration and literacy.

-During the COVID-19 closures, the Museum offered digital resources, including art activities, book recommendations, collections videos, and virtual professional development and workshops for online visitors.
+The Museum offers digital resources, including art activities, book recommendations, collections videos, and professional development and workshops for online visitors.
 Learn more at www.carlemuseum.org and on Facebook, Twitter, and Instagram @CarleMuseum.